Skip to main content.

 2–7 pm

-Pick up your tickets for the weekend’s events, get a campus map, and your wristbands.
-A limited number of on-site barbecue tickets will be available for purchase until Saturday, 3 pm. $28 per person, free for children 9 and under.
+Pick up your tickets for the weekend’s meals, a campus map, and a schedule.
+A limited number of on-site barbecue tickets will be available for purchase until 3 pm Saturday. $28 per adult, $12 per child 4–12, free for children 3 and under.

 2–4 pm